 Statistically speaking, there’s a 51% chance that you’re currently looking at this article on your smartphone.
 There’s also a 90% probability that you’re reading this while sitting on the toilet, and that’s not a good thing for either of us.
-According to Psychology Today, 40% of the population suffers from Nomophobia – the fear of being without your phone.
+According to experts, 40% of the population suffers from Nomophobia – the fear of being without your phone.
 Smartphone addiction is a very real thing and it’s gotten so bad that children as young as 13 are being treated for their addiction at smartphone rehab clinics like the Restart Life Centre near Seattle, Washington.
 Yes, you just read that sentence correctly.
 We now live in a world that contains smartphone rehab centers.
 Want to put your phone down yet?
 Before you do, take a look at our list of five ways your smartphone addiction is affecting your brain and then put your phone down for at least an hour.
 Okay fine, fifteen minutes.

 #5 Increased Stress

 If you’re constantly checking your phone, it means you’re addicted to it which is understandable because they’re amazing.
 The bad news is that constantly checking your phone makes your mind and body consistently feel like it’s under a lot of stress.
 Not only does smartphone addiction strain your eye muscles, but it also makes your energy level deteriorate.